Leaside Hockey is about more than winning and losing:

 it's about community.

-There is a rich hockey history in this community for everyone to look up to...literallly.
-A glance up into the Leaside Gardens rafters will reveal the NHL sweaters worn by famous players who at one time played here.
-Among them are the Montreal Canadiens jerseys of Peter Mahovlich and Dave Gardner.
-Plus, the Blackhawk's jersey of Terry Caffrey and Brad Selwood's Toronto Maple Leafs sweater.
-Hanging above centre ice is our heritage jersey, as 2002 marked the 50th Anniversary Season of the LHA.
-It's design harkens back to those worn by the LHA teams back in 1952.
+There is a rich hockey history in this community for everyone to look up to...literally.
+In the Bert Grant (original) rink, the NHL sweaters worn by famous players who at one time played here line the walls with pride.
+Among them are the Montreal Canadiens jerseys of Peter Mahovlich and Dave Gardner, Terry Caffrey’s Chicago Blackhawk's jersey and Brad Selwood's Toronto Maple Leafs jersey.
+Over the arena office you will see our heritage jersey from 2002 (our 50th anniversary) and 2012 (our 60th).

-Today, the LHA is one of the most respected minor hockey associations in the country.
-Our philosophy of providing children a solid foundation of hockey fundamentals BEFORE integrating game experience develops better hockey players over the long term.
+Today, the LHA is one of the largest and most respected minor hockey associations in the country.
+Our philosophy of providing children a solid foundation of hockey fundamentals BEFORE integrating game experience promotes physical literacy and hockey development.
 Three program streams – House League, Select and GTHL – provide over 1,200 players and their families with a hockey experience that meets their commitment and competitive needs.

 A Leaside team is a fun team, a fair team, a well-coached and supported team, and yes, a competitive team.
 If this is what you are looking for in a hockey experience for your child(ren), you've come to the right place.

 - The Leaside Hockey Association provides safe, recreational and competitive hockey programs for the youth of our community.